andrewcbancroft/andrewcbancroft-blog/content/pluralsight/2017-04-02-core-data-fundamentals-swift.md

 # Course Resources

 Demos of technology in action are _super_ important to me.
 That being the case, I tried to pack as much demo content into the course as possible.
-You'll get to see the full array of dev-time experiences, not just the final &#8220;it works perfectly&#8221; outcomes.
+You'll get to see the full array of dev-time experiences, not just the final "it works perfectly&#8221; outcomes.

 The course also comes complete with working Xcode projects that gradually build you up to the final version of the app, one step at a time through each module.